Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Always read the label.
 If symptoms persist see your healthcare professional.

-White sugar-coated tablet
+White film-coated tablet

 Do I need a prescription?